Reverso: Efficient Time Series Foundation Models for Zero-shot Forecasting: Methods

 In our ablation studies we also compare against other DeltaNet variants such as Gated DeltaNet~\citep[GDN; ][]{yang2025gated} and Gated Delta Product \citep[GDP;][]{siems2025deltaproduct}, as well as linear attention variants such Gated Linear Attention \citep[GLA;][]{gla} (which generalizes state-space models such as Mamba-2 \citep{dao2024transformers}).
 Our findings show that DeltaNet performs well despite having fewer parameters.

 \paragraph{Channel mixing.} Each sequence mixing layer is followed by a channel mixing MLP layer.
-The MLP layer works as in the standard transformer architecture~\cite{vaswani2017attention}, with a dimension expansion factor of 4, with ReLU activations:

-We found this simple MLP to work better than GLU-based alternatives \citep{shazeer2020glu}. \paragraph{Decoder head.} The above blocks transform a sequence of inputs ${x}^{(0)} \in \mathbb{R}^{L\times d}$ into ${x}^{(n)} \in \mathbb{R}^{L \times d}$ after $n$ layers.
-To obtain the final prediction, we first pass the final transformed input ${x}^{(n)}$ to obtain a set of decoder ``query'' vectors $q_{dec}$:
+The MLP layer works as in the standard transformer architecture~\cite{vaswani2017attention}, with a dimension expansion factor of 4, with ReLU activations.
+We found this simple MLP to work better than GLU-variants \citep{shazeer2020glu}. \paragraph{Decoder head.} The above blocks transform a sequence of inputs ${x}^{(0)} \in \mathbb{R}^{L\times d}$ into ${x}^{(n)} \in \mathbb{R}^{L \times d}$ after $n$ layers.
+To obtain the final prediction, we first pass the final transformed input ${x}^{(n)}$ obtain a set of decoder ``query'' vectors $q_{dec}$ through a bilinear transformations: